Indian Country Today

 “I just loved spending time with her.
 It was fun.
 Just being in her presence, I felt comfortable,” she said.

-Gloria met her husband in 1977 in her hometown of Tuba City, Arizona, at Window Rock High School.
+Gloria met her husband in 1977 in Fort Defiance, Arizona at Window Rock High School.
 They were both 16.

 They attended New Mexico State University in southern New Mexico.
 Unfortunately, she did not finish due to financial reasons.

 After moving around for a while due to her husband’s job, they settled in Farmington, New Mexico, where Gloria worked at JOANN Fabrics and Crafts.
 When the store opened again from the state’s restrictions, she told her husband that she was worried because customers were going inside maskless and unregulated.